chuanqisun/sparky-notes/experiments/2023-03-17-visual-copilot/system-design.md

 - Human-in-the-loop tool requires user input/selection/verification/clarification/real world task executation
 - Human can be considered an Agent who blocks execution until user input is provided
 - A higher-order Agent can coordinate the communication among child Agents to accomplish a task
-- Multi-agent coordination takes insipiration from concensus protocol in distributed computing
+- Multi-agent coordination takes inspiration from consensus protocol in distributed computing